 PLAN B. ADMISSION BY EXAMINATION.
-Applicants who are unable to furnish approved certificates and are therefore unable to meet the first requirement of PLAN A, may be admitted if by passing satisfactory examinations they can meet the other requirements of PLAN A. Further particulars regarding such examinations may be obtained from the Dean.
+Applicants who are unable to furnish approved certificates and are therefore unable 10 meet the first requirement of PLAN A, may be admitted if by passe ing satisfactory examinations they can meet the other requirements of PLAN A. Further particulars regarding such examinations may be obtained from the Dean.